-Effective January 1, 2019, a credit is available for charitable gifts made by taxpayers to endowed funds held by community foundations in Mississippi; which is defined as an entity that is exempt from federal income taxation under Section 501 (c) (3) of the Internal Revenue Code that is recognized by the Mississippi Association of Grantmakers as meeting certain requirements.
-Endowed fund is defined as a fund held in a qualified community foundation that provides benefit to charitable causes in Mississippi that is intended to exist in perpetuity.
-An endowed fund my include, but is not limited to, donor-advised funds, community foundation affiliate funds, field-of-interest funds, agency funds and designated organizational funds.
-A credit is allowed in an amount equal to twenty-five percent (25%) of qualified contribution to an endowed fund at a qualified community foundation, subject to the following: The minimum amount shall be \$1,000.00.
-The maximum amount shall be \$200,000.00.
-The total contributions from any qualified taxpayer eligible for the tax credit shall be \$200,000.00 per year.
+Effective January 1, 2019, a credit is available for charitable gifts made by taxpayers to endowed funds held by community foundations in Mississippi; which is defined as an entity that is exempt from federal income taxation under Section 501(c)(3) of the Internal Revenue Code that is recognized by the Mississippi Association of Grantmakers as meeting certain requirements.
+"Endowed fund" is defined as a fund held in a qualified community foundation that provides benefit to charitable causes in Mississippi that is intended to exist in perpetuity.
+An endowed fund my include, but is not limited to, donoradvised funds, community foundation affiliate funds, field-of-interest funds, agency funds and designated organizational funds.
+A credit is allowed in an amount equal to twenty-five percent (25%) of a qualified contribution to an endowed fund at a qualified community foundation, subject to the following (as defined in §27-7-207):

+The minimum amount of a qualified contribution shall be one thousand dollars (\$1,000.00).
+The maximum amount of a qualified contribution shall be two hundred thousand dollars (\$200,000.00).
+The total qualified contributions from any qualified taxpayer eligible for the tax credit shall be two hundred thousand dollars (\$200,000.00) per year.
+The aggregate amount of tax credits shall not exceed five hundred thousand dollars (\$500,000.00) in any one (1) calendar year.

-You may visit our web site at www.dor.ms.gov for information on other credits and their limitations.
+You may visit our web site at www.dor.ms.gov for more information on other credits and their limitations.